Ion chromatography: Separating proteins

 Ion exchange chromatography can be used to separate proteins because they contain charged functional groups.
 The ions of interest (in this case charged proteins) are exchanged for another ions (usually H+) on a charged solid support.
 The solutes are most commonly in a liquid phase, which tends to be water.
 Take for example proteins in water, which would be a liquid phase that is passed through a column.
 The column is commonly known as the solid phase since it is filled with porous synthetic particles that are of a particular charge.
 These porous particles are also referred to as beads, may be aminated (containing amino groups) or have metal ions in order to have a charge.
-The column can be prepared using porous polymers, for macromolecules over 100,000 the optimum size of the porous particle is about 1 μm2.
+The column can be prepared using porous polymers, for macromolecules of a mass of over 100 000 Da, the optimum size of the porous particle is about 1 μm2.
 This is because slow diffusion of the solutes within the pores does not restrict the separation quality.
 The beads containing positively charged groups, which attract the negatively charged proteins, are commonly referred to as anion exchange resins.
 The amino acids that have negatively charged side chains at pH 7 (pH of water) are glutamate and aspartate.
 The beads that are negatively charged are called cation exchange resins, as positively charged proteins will be attracted.
 The amino acids that have positively charged side chains at pH 7 are lysine, histidine and arginine.